block/checks4shell/README.md

 ![gif showing live run checks4shell](./doc/img/demo-run.gif)

+## Installation
+`checks4shell` publishes compiled binaries in its GitHub releases.
+While it could be downloaded and unpacked, [Hermit](https://cashapp.github.io/hermit/) provides an easy way to get `checks4shell` into your repository.
+In a Hermit enabled repository, simply do `hermit install checks4shell` and it will be ready for use.
+Plus, another benefit of using via a `Hermit` package is that [renovate](https://docs.renovatebot.com/) could be used to automate [its version update](https://cashapp.github.io/hermit/usage/renovate/).

 ## Usage
-A view of how checks4shell will be used from the command line is like the following
+A view of how `checks4shell` will be used from the command line is like the following

 ```shell
 checks4shell run \